ZahiAhmed/Atlas-Coding-Challenge/README.md

 2. The attached soccer.dat file contains the results from the English Premier League.
 The columns labeled ‘F’ and ‘A’ contain the total number of goals scored for and against each team in that season (so Arsenal scored 79 goals against opponents, and had 36 goals scored against them).
 Write a program to print the name of the team with the smallest difference in ‘for’ and ‘against’ goals.

 - Run 'ruby w_data.rb' in terminal for challenge 1 solution
-- Run 'ruby soccer.rb' for challenge 2 for challenge 2 solution
+- Run 'ruby soccer.rb' in terminal for challenge 2 solution